hdg-zero/hdg-music/scripts/merge.doc.md

-# merge-folder.sh Documentation
+# merge.sh Documentation

 ## Overview

-`merge-folder.sh` is a Bash script that merges the contents of directories that start with a specified prefix into a target directory.
+`merge.sh` is a Bash script that merges the contents of directories that start with a specified prefix into a target directory.
 After successfully copying the contents, it deletes the original directories.

 ## Features